 Programme de Renforcement de la Décentralisation et des Finances Publiques, GIZ Mauritania

-Target Group: Haratin women and in particular women-led Haratin households are the target group of this project as they are over proportionally affected by discrimination, a low quality of local service delivery and extreme poverty.
+Target Group: Haratin women, and in particular women-led Haratin households, are the target group of this project as they are disproportionally affected by discrimination, low quality local services, and extreme poverty.

 Improving the Accessibility of TVET Schools in Mongolia

 Cooperative Vocational Training in the Mineral Resource Sector Project, GIZ Mongolia